ZmoleCristian/multistream-cli-chat/README.md

 - Connects to YouTube, TikTok, and Twitch chats simultaneously
 - Display chat messages in the console with different colors for each platform
-- Resizes chat messages automatically to fit the console width on startup
+- Resizes chat messages automatically to fit the console width for new messages

 ## Requirements